Live Close By, Visit Often: Release and chart performance

 Live Close By, Visit Often was released on March 6, 2001 via BNA Records.
 It was Oslin's fifth studio release and her second to be issued on the BNA label.
 It was originally issued as a compact disc.
 In later years, the album would be available to digital retailers, including Apple Music.
 The album spent 11 weeks on the Billboard Top Country Albums and reached a peak of 35 by July 2001.
 It would be Oslin's final album to chart.
 At the time of its release, Live Close By, Visit Often was Oslin's highest-charting album in over ten years and sold a total of 4,000 copies within its first week.

 The album spawned its title track as the first single release in March 2001.
 The song spent nine weeks on the Billboard Hot Country Songs chart and peaked at number 53 in April 2001.
 It was Oslin's first charting-single on the country chart since 1996.
 It would also be her final chart appearance on the country survey.
 It would be followed by the second single in July 2001, "Come on-a My House."
 The single was her first and only song to chart on the Billboard Hot Dance Club Songs list, where it peaked at number 40 that August.
-The final single released was "Drivin,' Cryin,' Missin' You" in August 2001.
+The final single released was "Drivin,' Cryin,' Missin' You" on September 3, 2001.
 The single failed to chart.